nastushan/open-cravat-modules-karchinlab/annotators/exac_gene/exac_gene.md

 NOTE: Data provided by [dbNSFP](https://sites.google.com/site/jpopgen/dbNSFP) version 3.5a

-1. Prob of LoF Intolerance (Homo & Hetero): The probability of being LoF intolerant of both homozygous & heterozygous LoF variants.
+1. pLI: The probability of being LoF intolerant of both homozygous & heterozygous LoF variants.
-2. Prob of LoF Intolerance (Homo): The probability of being LoF intolerant of homozygous, but not heterozygous LoF variants.
+2. pLI (Hom): The probability of being LoF intolerant of homozygous, but not heterozygous LoF variants.
-3. Prob of LoF Tolerance (Homo & Hetero): The probability of being tolerant of both homozygous & heterozygous LoF variants.
+3. pLT: The probability of being tolerant of both homozygous & heterozygous LoF variants.
-4. Prob of LoF Intolerance (Homo & Hetero) NonTCGA: The probability of being LoF intolerant of both homozygous & heterozygous LoF variants on the nonTCGA subset.
+4. pLI NonTCGA: The probability of being LoF intolerant of both homozygous & heterozygous LoF variants on the nonTCGA subset.
-5. Prob of LoF Intolerance (Homo) NonTCGA: The probability of being LoF intolerant of homozygous, but not heterozygous LoF variants on the nonTCGA subset.
+5. pLI (Hom) NonTCGA: The probability of being LoF intolerant of homozygous, but not heterozygous LoF variants on the nonTCGA subset.
-6. Prob of LoF Tolerance (Homo & Hetero) NonTCGA: The probability of being tolerant of both homozygous & heterozygous LoF variants on the nonTCGA subset.
+6. pLT NonTCGA: The probability of being tolerant of both homozygous & heterozygous LoF variants on the nonTCGA subset.
-7. Prob of LoF Intolerance (Homo & Hetero) Nonpsych: The probability of being LoF intolerant of both homozygous & heterozygous LoF variants on the nonpsych subset.
+7. pLI Nonpsych: The probability of being LoF intolerant of both homozygous & heterozygous LoF variants on the nonpsych subset.
-8. Prob of LoF Intolerance (Homo) Nonpsych: The probability of being LoF intolerant of homozygous, but not heterozygous LoF variants on the nonpsych subset.
+8. pLI (Hom) Nonpsych: The probability of being LoF intolerant of homozygous, but not heterozygous LoF variants on the nonpsych subset.
-9. Prob of LoF Tolerance (Homo & Hetero) Nonpsych: The probability of being tolerant of both homozygous & heterozygous LoF variants on the nonpsych subset.
+9. pLT Nonpsych: The probability of being tolerant of both homozygous & heterozygous LoF variants on the nonpsych subset.
-10. Deletion Intolerance Z-Score: Winsorized deletion intolerance z-score based on CNV data.
+10. Del Intol Z-Score: Winsorized deletion intolerance z-score based on CNV data.
-11. Duplication Intolerance Z-Score: Winsorized duplication intolerance z-score based on CNV data.
+11. Dup Intol Z-Score: Winsorized duplication intolerance z-score based on CNV data.
-12. CNV Intolerance Z-Score: Winsorized CNV intolerance z-score based on CNV data.
+12. CNV Intol Z-Score: Winsorized CNV intolerance z-score based on CNV data.
 13. CNV Bias/Noise: (Y)es or (N)o depending on if the gene is in a known region of recurrent CNVs mediated by tandem segmental duplications and intolerance scores are more likely to be biased or noisy.